paf31/codemesh2016/ssff/SSFF.md

 # Coroutines

-The free monad transformer gives a nice model for coroutines.
+The free monad transformer gives a nice (safe!) model for coroutines over some base monad.

 For example: